 During the MRI scan, the internal part of the magnet produces repetitive tapping, thumping and other noises.
 You will be given earplugs and headphones to help block the noise.
 For some exams, music can be played or a video can be watched to help distract from the noise and make patients less anxious.

 In some cases, a contrast material, called gadolinium, will be injected through an intravenous (IV) line into a vein in your hand or arm.
 The contrast material enhances certain details and provides additional information to aid the Radiologists in making a diagnosis.

 - 70 cm Bore diameter

 - available only at our Macomb location

-- Any metal plates, pins, screws or surgical staples in your body
+- Metal pins, screws, plates, or surgical staples

 - A bullet, shrapnel, or any other type of metal fragment